cloudmesh/cloudmesh-manual/docs-source/source/concepts/storage.rst

 .. code:: bash

-   $ cms storage --storage='aws' delete /base_path/targetdir --recursive
+   $ cms storage --storage='aws' delete /base_path/targetdir --recursive --run

 Help command gives a detail level understanding of what each command does and how to use the command line to interact with different object